mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 Most proposed features are already implemented in **[@MP-UNITS]**.
-Two — absolute quantities (the three-way delta/absolute/point split) and affine space annotations within the ISQ hierarchy — are design-complete but not yet implemented; early SG6 review is sought to validate the design direction before committing to full implementation.
-Those features involve breaking changes to [@P3045R7] that cannot be introduced later without an API break, making early consensus essential.
+Two — absolute quantities (the three-way delta/absolute/point split) and affine space annotations within the ISQ hierarchy — are design-complete but not yet implemented in **[@MP-UNITS]**.
+The same structural model is, however, already implemented in Oliver Rosten's Sequoia library [@SEQUOIA] with a different API surface, so the theory is proven.
+Implementation in **[@MP-UNITS]** is planned before the next WG21 meeting in Brazil, following favorable SG6 direction.
+Those features involve breaking changes to [@P3045R7] that cannot be introduced later without an API break, which is why early directional consensus is sought now rather than after full implementation.
 SG6 is free to adopt any subset of the proposed features independently — in particular, the non-negativity tag, range-validated points, and runtime frame projections do not depend on the absolute/delta split being resolved first.